Jump to navigation Jump to search

 - After the player who revealed the Chasm Card has completed their final standard turn, that player takes the chasm deck to see which mines have collasped.

-- The active player reveals each Deposit Card in the Chasm Deck and places a Chasm Token of the appropriate colour on each of the corresponding areas (do not place any further Jewels).
+- The active player reveals each Deposit Card in the Chasm Deck and places a Chasm Token of the appropriate colour on each of the corresponding areas.

-- When a Chasm Token is placed, remove any tiles, jewels or minecarts on that space from the game (do not return them to the supply)
+- When a Chasm Token is placed, remove any tiles, jewels or minecarts on that space from the game.

 - Players must now attempt to leave the mines without falling into the chasm.

-- No player can move onto or place tracks on the chasm spaces, if a minecart is forced to move onto a Chasm Token it is removed from the game (not returned to the supply).
+- No player can move onto or place tracks on the chasm spaces, if a minecart is forced to move onto a Chasm Token it is removed from the game.

 - The Deposit Phase is now replaced by the Chasm Phase, in which the active player draws and places a random Chasm Token instead of revealing a Deposit Card.